I2I-Mamba: Multi-modal medical image synthesis via selective state space modeling: Methods

+To mitigate potential biases due to demographic or protocol-related imbalances, we conducted evaluations on three distinct publicly available datasets with varying imaging protocols and subject populations.
+Experiments were conducted on two multi-contrast brain MRI datasets (IXI: \href{https://brain-development.org/ixi-dataset/}{https://brain-development.org/ixi-dataset/}, BraTS \cite{brats2021}) and a multi-modal pelvic MRI-CT dataset \cite{mr_ct_dataset}.
+For each dataset, samples were selected sequentially as released in the original repositories to avoid manual filtering that could introduce bias.
+Experiments confirmed that model performance converged beyond the selected training set sizes.

-\Tone-, \Ttwo-, and PD-weighted brain MR images from $53$ subjects were analyzed, with a ($25$, $10$, $18$) subject split for (training, validation, test) sets.
-In each subject, $100$ cross-sections with brain tissue were included.
-Prior to modeling, \Ttwo- and PD-weighted images were spatially registered onto \Tone-weighted images via an affine transformation in FSL \cite{fslcitation}.
+\textbf{IXI.} \Tone-, \Ttwo-, PD-weighted MR images were analyzed with ($7500$, $3000$, $5400$) cross-sections reserved for (training, validation, test) sets, based on a subject-level split.
+Prior to modeling, \Ttwo- and PD-weighted images were spatially registered onto \Tone-weighted images in each subject via an affine transformation in FSL.